There is plenty of controversy and confusion around finding the balance between macronutrients (i.e. protein, fat and

 However, if your blood sugars elevate and rise more than 1.6 mmol/L (30 mg/dL) after you eat, your carbohydrate fuel tank is already overflowing.
 Therefore, you will likely benefit from consuming fewer carbs.
 You don’t need more carbohydrates as you already have plenty on board.
 High intakes of refined carbohydrates also lead to blood sugar crashes that stimulate appetite to ensure we restore blood sugars to their normal levels.

-In the Macros Masterclass, we will guide you through the process of dialling in your carbohydrate intake to achieve healthy blood glucose levels that won’t lead your blood glucose crashing to the point where you feel overly hungry.
+In the Macros Masterclass, we will guide you through dialling in your carbohydrate intake to achieve healthy blood glucose levels that won’t lead your blood glucose crashing to the point where you feel overly hungry.

 Should I Reduce My Dietary Fat?

 A waist-to-height ratio of greater than 0.5 or waking blood glucose levels greater than 100 gm/dL (or 5.6 mmol/L) are indications that you would benefit from reducing your dietary fat to lose body fat.
 Because fat is so energy-dense, it’s the easiest macronutrient to manipulate to get the most significant reduction in calories.
 After dialling in your protein and carbs, we will tackle fat in the final week of the Macros Masterclass.

 In the Macros Masterclass, once you have adequate protein and have found your carb limit, we focus on leveraging your fat intake to ensure your overall calorie intake aligns with your goals.

 Is It Better to Reduce Carbs OR Fat?